Vaithre/quasi-papirus/README.md

 For a manual installation, you can copy the quasi-papirus folder to your user directory at `~/.local/share/icons/` or wherever you need it.

 > [!NOTE]
-> When installing manually, make sure you copy the inner quasi-papirus folder — the one containing index.theme and the icon directories.
+> When installing manually, make sure you copy the inner quasi-papirus folder, the one containing index.theme and the icon directories.
 Do not copy the outer quasi-papirus folder, which only contains the actual theme folder and other repository files.

 ## Uninstallation
 To uninstall it, you can run the uninstallation script included in the downloaded folder, `uninstall.sh`.